 If you need help with preparing your application or with applying for a student visa, you may wish to submit through one of our international agents.
 Please note: students applying from Pakistan must apply through an agent.

-We offer some programs through an external provider as well as on campus.
+We offer some courses through an external provider as well as on campus.

-The below information is for our Ballarat, Berwick, Brisbane and Gippsland campuses, as well as online distance learning.
+The below information is for our Ballarat, Berwick and Gippsland campuses, as well as online distance learning.
 Students who want to study at one of our onshore partners should contact them directly; each partner handles their own admissions.

 Prepare the following documents to submit with your application.